electron-userland/electron-builder/README.md

 4. Add the [scripts](https://docs.npmjs.com/cli/run-script) key to the development `package.json`:
     ```json
     "scripts": {
-      "pack": "electron-builder --dir",
+      "app:dir": "electron-builder --dir",
-      "dist": "electron-builder"
+      "app:dist": "electron-builder"
     }
     ```
-    Then you can run `yarn dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `yarn run pack` (only generates the package directory without really packaging it.
+    Then you can run `yarn app:dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `yarn app:dir` (only generates the package directory without really packaging it.
 This is useful for testing purposes).

     To ensure your native dependencies are always matched electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.